EngBaz/Similarity-Question-Detection/Readme.md

 python train.py --config ./configs/config.ini
 ````

-the configs folder contains files of configs where you can set hyperparameters and paths to data ...
+The configs folder contains files of configs where you can set hyperparameters and paths to data ...

 #### Train Classical ML Models :
 To train classical ML models, simply run the notebook ./notebooks/ML_models.ipynb.